shamscorner/nest-stackter/README.md

+**Under Development: Do not use this repository for production purpose!**

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository with custom setup maintaining industry standard best practices.
 Just clone and start building without worrying about anything.
 Focus on the product not the setup.